Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         this issue should be avoided.
      3. The [=CMAF fragment=] durations SHOULD be between approximately 1 and 6 seconds.
-     4. Media Tracks SHOULD use
+     4. Media tracks SHOULD use
         a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer increments of the decode times of
-        fragments signalled in the "tfdt" box based on this scale.
+        fragments signalled in the tfdt box based on this scale.
         If necessary, integer multiples of these timescales could be used.
      5. The language of the CMAF Track SHOULD be signalled in the [=mdhd=] box or [=elng=] boxes in the
-        CMAF Header
+        CMAF Header.
      6. Media tracks SHOULD
-        contain the bitrate btrt box specifying the target average and maximum bitrate of the CMAF fragments in the sample entry container in the CMAF Header.
+        contain the btrt box specifying the target average and maximum bitrate of the CMAF fragments in the sample entry container in the CMAF Header.
-     7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3. , in this case they SHOULD be signalled using SegmentTypeBox styp to make it easy for the Receiving Entity to differentiate them from CMAF fragments.
+     7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3.
+In this case they SHOULD be signalled using SegmentTypeBox styp to make it easy for the receiving entity to differentiate them from CMAF fragments.
         The brand type of a chunk is cmfl.
-CMAF chunks should only be signalled if they are not co-inciding with the start of a CMAF fragment.
+CMAF chunks should only be signalled if they are not the first chunk in a CMAF fragment.
-     8. In Video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header.
+     8. In video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header.
-        In this case these codec parameters do not change dynamically during the live session in the media track.
+        In this case, these codec parameters do not change dynamically during the live session in the media track.
      9. However, video tracks SHOULD use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in